HHS/TANF-app/docs/How-We-Work/team-meetings.md

 - **Attendees**: Core team, TANF Data team (Thomas, Yun, Kathleen), and other stakeholders by invitation.
 - **Facilitator:** Raft PM/Scrum Master
 - **When:** Every other Tuesday 2:00pm-2:30pm EST, as needed
 - **Format:** This meeting is a formal version of internal demo with an emphasis on demonstrating work to stakeholders outside the product team.
 This demo should emphasize completed work that has a direct impact to the end user, it should not be a status of the work that has been done.
-The product owner or her designee will demo new work and features to the attendees.
-How attendees give feedback on the demo needs to be determined.
+The author of the feature will demo new work and features to the attendees.
+Attendees can give feedback during the meeting or in async follow-up.

 ### UX Sync